 For program eligibility determinations, California runs a system of automation that is used to help administer the CalWORKs program.
 In particular, the Statewide Automated Welfare System (SAWS) ensures statewide uniformity in program administration by supporting intake, eligibility determination and benefit calculation, annual re-determination of eligibility, benefit issuance, case management, fair hearings, quality control, fraud and reporting.
-The SAWS is implemented via three consortia systems:
+The SAWS is implemented via four consortia systems:

-- Los Angeles Eligibility, Automated Determination, Evaluation and Reporting (LEADER), which is comprised of only Los Angeles County and represents approximately 30 percent of the public assistance caseload. - CalWORKs Information Network (CalWIN), which is comprised of 18 counties and represents approximately 38 percent of the public assistance caseload. - Consortium IV (C-IV), which is comprised of 39 counties and represents approximately 32 percent of the public assistance caseload.
+- Los Angeles Eligibility, Automated Determination, Evaluation and Reporting (LEADER), which is comprised of only Los Angeles County and represents approximately 37 percent of the public assistance caseload: - CalWORKs Information Network (CalWIN), which is comprised of 18 counties and represents approximately 36 percent of the public assistance caseload. - Interim Statewide Automated Welfare System (ISAWS), which is comprised of 35 counties and represents approximately 14 percent of the public assistance caseload; and - Consortium IV (C-IV), which is comprised of four counties and represents approximately 13 percent of the public assistance caseload.

 California selects a representative sample of TANF families each month and coordinates a comprehensive review of sampled family cases.
-Content of TANF reviews focus on collection and verification of federally specified information about the family and level of work activities.
-Capturing and reporting of information is supported with the Research and Development Enterprise Project (RADEP) application by state and county staff.
-The application assists the state in moving case reviews to and from state and county staff, structuring the review process, and managing flow of federally required monthly reporting responsibilities.
-The state collects completed case reviews and compiles data in the federally required report format for transmission to the Administration for Children and Families (ACF) on a quarterly basis.
+Content of TANF reviews focuses on collection and verification of federally specified information about the family and level of work activities.
+Capturing and reporting of information is supported with a version of the Quality Control Information System case review application (Q5i) and the Research and Development Enterprise Project (RADEP) application by State and county staff.
+The applications assist the State in moving case reviews to and from State and county staff, structuring the review process, and managing flow of federally required monthly reporting responsibilities.
+The State collects completed case reviews and compiles data in the federally required report format for transmission to the Administration for Children and Families (ACF) on a quarterly basis.